charulatalodha/RepulsionLoss/README.md

 # Repulsion Loss

-This repository implements the code for [Repulsion Loss: Detecting pedestrians in a crowd]([https://arxiv.org/pdf/1711.07752v2.pdf](https://arxiv.org/pdf/1711.07752v2.pdf))
+This repository implements the code for [Repulsion Loss: Detecting pedestrians in a crowd]([https://arxiv.org/pdf/1711.07752v2.pdf](https://arxiv.org/pdf/1711.07752v2.pdf)).
+This page(code, project and presentation) is the submission for Group B for final project for the course CS 256: Topics in Aritificial Intelligence, Section 2 led by Prof. Mashhour Soul, PhD.
+The group members include:
+* [Vidish Naik] (mailto:vidish.naik@sjsu.edu)
+* [Joel Alvares] (mailto:joel.alvares@sjsu.edu)
+* [Charulata Lodha] (mailto:charulata.lodha@sjsu.edu)
+* [Rakesh Nagaraju] (mailto:rakesh.nagaraju@sjsu.edu)

+The code maybe used for educational and commercial use under no warranties.
+For questions on this project and code please reach out to: `Vidish Naik` at `vidish.naik@sjsu.edu`

 # Requirements:
 * PyTorch: 0.4.0